pallets/flask/docs/patterns/lazyloading.rst

     def user(username):
         pass

-Then the centralized approach you would have one file with the views (:file:`views.py`) but without any decorator::
+Then, with the centralized approach you would have one file with the views (:file:`views.py`) but without any decorator::

     def index():